Nikolas Broy - 百可思

 Religious Studies / Chinese Studies

-Currently, I am an assistant professor at the Institute for the Study of Religion at Leipzig University, where I also earned my PhD in 2014.
+Currently, I am an adjunct researcher at the Institute for the Study of Religion at Leipzig University, where I also earned my PhD in 2014.

 I have studied Religious Studies and Chinese Studies in Leipzig and worked at the universities of Leipzig and Göttingen, as well as in Hefei, Anhui Province (PRC).